Nag Ashwin

 Singireddy Nag Ashwin Reddy (born 23 April 1986), popularly known as Nag Ashwin, is an Indian film director and screenwriter known for his work in Telugu cinema.
-He is the recipient of a National Film Award, a Nandi Award, and a Filmfare Award.
+He is a recipient of two National Film Awards, a Nandi Award, and a Filmfare Award.
 A graduate of the New York Film Academy, Ashwin began his career as an assistant director to Sekhar Kammula.
 He made his directorial debut in 2015 with the coming-of-age film Yevade Subramanyam, which earned him the Nandi Award for Best Debut Director.

 He gained widespread acclaim for directing Mahanati (2018), a biopic of actress Savitri, which became the highest-grossing female-led South Indian film and won him the National Film Award for Best Feature Film in Telugu as well as the Filmfare Award for Best Director – Telugu.
-In 2024, Ashwin ventured into big-budget cinema with the science fiction film Kalki 2898 AD.
+In 2024, Ashwin directed the dystopian science fiction film Kalki 2898 AD which won Best Production Design and Best Popular Feature Film at the 72nd National Film Awards.

 Early life

 Nag Ashwin was born on 23 April 1986 in a Telugu family to Jayaram and Jayanthi Reddy, who are both doctors.
 He has a younger sister, Nikhila, who is also a doctor.
 Ashwin's mother hails from Visakhapatnam and runs J. J. Hospital, along with his father, in Hyderabad.

 Ashwin studied in The Hyderabad Public School, Begumpet, Hyderabad.
 He was classmates and friends with Rana Daggubati since class one.
-He got his bachelor's degree in Mass Communication from Manipal Academy of Higher Education.
+He earned his bachelor's degree in Mass Communication from Manipal Academy of Higher Education.
 He then did a film direction course at the New York Film Academy.